Omar7001-B/Student-Activity/HR.md

    * How do you ensure that you are actively listening to others and understanding their needs before responding?
    * Can you give an example of a time when active listening helped you to better understand a colleague or team member's perspective?
    * How do you use listening skills to build stronger relationships and trust with stakeholders?
+3. Decision-making:
+	-  How do you approach decision-making, and what factors do you consider when making important decisions?
+	-  Can you describe a time when you had to make a difficult decision, and what factors did you consider before making the final call?
+	- How do you ensure that your decisions are aligned with organizational goals and values?
+4. Ledership:
+	-  Can you describe your leadership style and how it has helped you to achieve your goals?
+	-  How do you motivate and inspire team members to achieve their full potential?
+	-  How do you delegate tasks and responsibilities to team members to ensure effective collaboration and productivity?
+5. Commitment:
+	-  How do you demonstrate commitment to your work and to achieving your goals?
+	-  Can you describe a time when you went above and beyond to ensure the success of a project or initiative?
+	-  How do you maintain your level of commitment over the long term?
+6. Flexibility:
+	-  How do you adapt to changing priorities or circumstances in a fast-paced work environment?
+	-  Can you give an example of a time when you had to be flexible and adjust your plans to accommodate unexpected changes?
+	-  How do you ensure that your flexibility does not compromise your ability to meet your goals?

 ### Technical Skills
 1. **English**: